git25hng-try/Non-technical.github.io/README.md

 ***Who's Smart vision care for?***

-As a smart screen user, you don't need to bother wearing eyeglasses each time you want to use your smart screen, Smart vision care protects your vision 💯.
+As a smart screen user, you don't need to bother wearing protective eyeglasses each time you want to use your smart screen, Smart vision care protects your vision 💯.

 Highly recommended for little children, who are 10years old and below because 'book mode' can be selected.
 Therefore, using smart devices over a long time does not make the pages of a book unfriendly to them.